Ateshgah of Baku: Zoroastrian residents and pilgrims

-E. Orsolle, who visited the temple after Bruce, said that after Parsi priest died in 1864, the Parsi Punchayat of Bombay a few years later sent another priest here, but the pilgrims who came here from India and Iran have already forgotten the sanctuary, and in 1880 there was nobody.

-O'Donovan visited the temple in 1879 and refers about religious worship of Guebres.
+Pierre Ponafidine visited the temple and noted meeting two priests from Bombay.
+E. Orsolle, who also visited, stated that after the death of the Parsi priest in 1864, the Parsi Panchayat of Bombay sent another priest a few years later.
+However, by 1880, the pilgrims from India and Iran had largely forgotten the sanctuary, and there was no one left to attend to it.
+O'Donovan visited the temple in 1879 and described the worship of the Guebres.

-In 1898 in the «Men and Women of India» magazine was published an article entitled "The ancient Zoroastrian temple in Baku.
-Author calls Ateshgah as "Parsi temple," and notes that the last Zoroastrian priest was sent there for about 30 years ago (that is, in the 1860s.).

-J. Henry in 1905, in his book also noted that 25 years ago (i.e. about in 1880) in Surakhani died last Parsi priest.
+In 1898, the magazine Men and Women of India published an article titled "The Ancient Zoroastrian Temple in Baku".
+The author referred to the Ateshgah as a "Parsi temple" and noted that the last Zoroastrian priest had been sent there approximately 30 years earlier, around the 1860s.
+In his 1905 book, J. Henry also noted that the last Parsi priest in Surakhani had died approximately 25 years earlier, around 1880.